HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/intro.md

 # List of Gate Operations

 Operations are the atomic instructions in any quantum program that can be represented by qoqo/roqoqo.
-Gate operations are single-, two- or multi-qubit unitary operations that apply a unitary transformation and can be executed on a universal quantum computer.
+Gate operations are single-, two- or multi-qubit unitary operations that apply a unitary transformation and can be executed on any universal quantum computer.
 Mathematically, a gate can be represented by a unitary matrix.

 A list of the gate operations available in qoqo and roqoqo with their mathematical description is provided in this section.
 We differentiate between [single-qubit gates](single_qubit_gates.md) acting on a single qubit, [two-qubit gates](two_qubit_gates.md) applied on a pair of qubits and [multi-qubit gates](multi_qubit_gates.md) affecting a series of qubits.